davidattwater/conversation-label-exchange-format/README.md

 1. provide a specification that can be used to label a conversation corpus that includes features useful to train a chat or voice bot including features such as speech acts, dialog states, training utterances, and entities
 2. provide a standard code framework that makes it easy to a. output a labeled conversation corpus that contains useful data for bot training and b. query a labeled corpus to extract specific data from a labeled corpus c. import features from a labeled corpus into a chat or voice bot
 3. encourage collaboration and participation from the community including bot developers, data providers, data scientists, machine learning engineers, and end users
+4. promote the adoption, sharing and re-use of standards-based language resources to benefit the whole chat or voice bot community

 # Guiding Principles
 1. the standard shall be language and bot agnostic